Veeva Systems (NYSE:VEEV) Releases FY 2022 Earnings Guidance

-Veeva Systems (NYSE:VEEV) last issued its quarterly earnings results on Wednesday, May 26th.
-The technology company reported $0.91 earnings per share for the quarter, topping the Zacks’ consensus estimate of $0.78 by $0.13.
-Veeva Systems had a net margin of 26.19% and a return on equity of 16.40%.
-The company had revenue of $433.57 million during the quarter, compared to the consensus estimate of $410.07 million.
-During the same quarter in the prior year, the firm posted $0.66 EPS.
-The firm’s quarterly revenue was up 28.6% on a year-over-year basis.
-As a group, research analysts anticipate that Veeva Systems will post 2.46 EPS for the current year.

-In other Veeva Systems news, COO Thomas D. Schwenger sold 822 shares of the firm’s stock in a transaction on Monday, April 5th.
-The shares were sold at an average price of $265.98, for a total value of $218,635.56.
-Following the transaction, the chief operating officer now directly owns 11,427 shares of the company’s stock, valued at $3,039,353.46.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through this link.
-Also, Director Paul Edward Chamberlain sold 100 shares of the firm’s stock in a transaction on Wednesday, March 31st.
-The shares were sold at an average price of $255.37, for a total transaction of $25,537.00.
-Following the completion of the transaction, the director now directly owns 15,750 shares in the company, valued at $4,022,077.50.
+In other news, Director Paul Edward Chamberlain sold 100 shares of the business’s stock in a transaction that occurred on Wednesday, March 31st.
+The stock was sold at an average price of $255.37, for a total transaction of $25,537.00.
+Following the completion of the sale, the director now owns 15,750 shares in the company, valued at $4,022,077.50.
+The sale was disclosed in a filing with the SEC, which is available at this hyperlink.
+Also, SVP Frederic Lequient sold 320 shares of the business’s stock in a transaction that occurred on Monday, April 5th.
+The stock was sold at an average price of $265.98, for a total value of $85,113.60.
+Following the sale, the senior vice president now owns 862 shares of the company’s stock, valued at approximately $229,274.76.
 The disclosure for this sale can be found here.
-Over the last three months, insiders have sold 15,872 shares of company stock worth $4,407,903.
-13.18% of the stock is owned by insiders.
+In the last three months, insiders have sold 16,297 shares of company stock worth $4,535,854.
+Company insiders own 13.18% of the company’s stock.

 Veeva Systems Company Profile